Already know you’re ready to jump in? Visit MyMaritimeCareer.org for details or go straight to the application HERE

 Upon completion of Step #1, including testing and port interview, your application will be submitted to the selection committee.
 You will be contacted by email after completing Step #1 if you have been selected to move onto Step #2.
 Due to the economy and other conditions, the need for apprentices fluctuates throughout the year; therefore, the class sizes will vary depending on the number of mariners needed.
 At any time, the school reserves the right to not hold a selection committee.
 Any money spent (after being selected) as part of the application process is non-refundable and the sole responsibility of the applicant.

 - Obtain UA physical, drug test, and MSC shots through your SIU hall.
-Use this physical to apply for your MMC as identified below.

 - Transportation Worker Identification Credential (TWIC).
 A list TWIC centers and appointment scheduling can be found online at tsa.gov/for-industry/twic or by calling

 - As directed by Student Services, a receipt of payment from the U.S. Coast Guard for fees paid via Pay.gov (approximately $140).
 Contact Student Services for more information.

 - All applicants must have a complete dental examination administered by his/her private dentist.
 A dental letter must be sent to the Admissions Office, on your dentist’s letterhead and must specifically state that the applicant does not have any cavities, pyorrhea, or periodontal disease and currently needs no work.
 The letter must contain a current date.

 All official government documents (TWIC and passport) should be scanned and sent as a PDF ONLY.
 Please do not send originals.
 You may also fax to 301-994-2189 or email to [email protected]